-With default settings, Quick Access appears in the navigation pane of File Explorer (Windows Explorer).
-The Quick Access list in the navigation pane shows desktop, downloads, documents, picture, and up to four frequently used folders by default.
-While Quick Access is more useful than the now discontinued Favorites, the problem with it is that File Explorer opens to Quick Access by default in Windows 10.
+With default settings, Quick Access appears in the navigation pane of File Explorer (Windows Explorer) as well.
+The Quick Access list in the navigation pane shows desktop, downloads, documents, pictures, and up to four frequently used folders by default.
+While Quick Access is more useful than the now-discontinued Favorites, the problem with it is that File Explorer opens to Quick Access by default in Windows 10.

 Not all users like seeing recently used files and frequently used folders upon launching the File Explorer.
 While it’s possible to navigate to This PC from Quick Access, users need to go through an extra step.

 To take care of those users, there are options under Folder Options to stop displaying frequently used folders and recently used files in Quick Access.
 But if you prefer disabling Quick Access in Windows 10 so that you can directly open This PC by skipping Quick Access, you can do so as well.

 In this guide, we will show how you can make This PC default in Windows 10 by disabling Quick Access as well as how to remove the Quick Access from the navigation pane.

 Method 1 of 5

 Disable Quick Access in Windows 10

 Note that this method doesn’t completely remove the Quick Access feature.
 The feature will continue to appear in the navigation pane (left pane) of File Explorer.
-Please check the Method 2 for more information on it.
+Please check Method 2 (scroll down to see) to get rid of Quick Access from the navigation pane.

 Step 1: Open Folder Options.
 To do so, open File Explorer, click View, click the small down arrow icon just below the Options, and then click Change folder and search options to open Folder Options dialog.